 Volunteer Work in Canada

-- If it is normally a paid position, do not do the work - for example, don’t help someone develop an app, as this is normally paid work.
-Working at a non-profit, such as a soup kitchen, is generally deemed unpaid work, this is ok.
+- If it is a paid position, do not do the work - for example, don't help someone develop an app, as this is normally paid work.
+Working at a non-profit, such as a soup kitchen, is generally deemed unpaid.

 - If the work is unpaid but will lead to a paid position, do not do the work - for example, internships and training positions.